icefoxen/WorldDat/README.md

 into other systems, quite lightweight, data is tamperproof (censorproof or monitoring-proof is harder), transmission encrypted by default should help tho.

-Non-goals: permanent, anonymous, the fastest evar, does everything all on its own, changes teh world
+Non-goals: permanent, anonymous, the fastest evar, does everything all on its own, replaces everything in teh world

 Goals that are not things to worry about YET: Preventing sybil attacks/robust keygen, fairness in block allocation/incentives to seed/abuse prevention (see bittorrent, ipfs), NAT holepunching,